-(1) Language and tone: Publicity and information activities should be neutral and factual in tone to avoid being perceived as biased and/or propagandistic.
-The language used can be either Maltese or English, though use of the national language is encouraged to reach a wider audience.

-- (2) Referring to the Grants: Use 'EEA and Norway Grants 2009-2014' or 'EEA Grants 2009-2014' and 'Norway Grants 2009-2014', as opposed to the 'EEA and Norwegian Financial Mechanisms 2009-2014' as the latter may not be easily comprehended by the general public. - (3) Principle of proportionality: Publicity and information measures (financed through the projects44) should be reasonable and in proportion to the size, purpose and results of the project.
-What is not considered appropriate shall not be borne by the project budget. - (4) Budgeting: Publicity and information measures should be carefully planned at an early stage and implemented in line with the budget and the Project Contract.
-As publicity and information requirements are mandatory, PPs need to ensure that they include these measures in their budgets and implementation schedules. - (5) Target audience: Publicity and information measures should be appropriate for the identified target groups.
-Where possible the PP should also target the general public, particularly when informing about results of the interventions financed through the EEA / Norway Grants. - (6) Publicity as opposed to marketing: Information and publicity are integral to project implementation.
-However, publicity is NOT synonymous with marketing.
+- (1) Language and tone: Information and communication activities should be neutral and factual in tone to avoid being perceived as biased and/or propagandistic.
+The language used can be either Maltese or English, though use of the national language is encouraged to reach a wider audience. - (2) Referring to the Grants: Use 'EEA and Norway Grants 2014-2021' or 'EEA Grants 2014-2021' and 'Norway Grants 2014-2021', as opposed to the 'EEA and Norwegian Financial Mechanisms 2014-2021' as the latter may not be easily comprehended by the general public. - (3) Principle of proportionality: Information and communication measures (financed through the projects) should be reasonable and in proportion to the size, purpose and results of the project.
+What is not considered appropriate shall not be borne by the project budget. - (4) Budgeting: Information and communication measures should be carefully planned at an early stage and implemented in line with the budget and the Project Contract.
+As publicity and communication requirements are mandatory, PPs need to ensure that they include these measures in their budgets and implementation schedules. - (5) Target audience: Information and communication measures should be appropriate for the identified target groups.
+Where possible the PP should also target the general public, particularly when informing about results of the interventions financed through the EEA / Norway Grants. - (6) Publicity as opposed to marketing: Information and communication are integral to project implementation.
+However, they are NOT synonymous with marketing.
 If the project warrants marketing activities, these should be described and budgeted outside the project.
-The PP must ensure that publicity and information measures are not used as a marketing tool to promote an organisation, its products, services or infrastructure.
-Where a project includes an element of marketing, this must be used to complement, but not replace the project's obligatory information and publicity measures.
-However, marketing initiatives must still conform to the compulsory publicity requirements (the Visual Identity Requirements) outlined in section 14.4 below.
+The PP must ensure that communication and information measures are not used as a marketing tool to promote an organisation, its products, services or infrastructure.
+Where a project includes an element of marketing, this must be used to complement, but not replace the project's obligatory information and communication measures.
+However, marketing initiatives must still conform to the compulsory communication requirements (the Visual Identity Requirements) outlined in section 14.4 below. - (7) Tendering and procurement: Like other co-financed project components, communication and information initiatives or items should be procured or contracted in line with national legislation on public procurement, meaning that contracts and tenders for communication should strictly reflect the targets/obligations stipulated in the Project Contract. - It is also important to note that advertising and documents relating to tendering and procurement (such as the tender document and the contract) should feature the logos and text outlined in section 14.4 below on the cover pages in order to inform the prospective bidder that the contract will be financed through the EEA / Norwegian FMs 2014-2021.
+It is also advisable that mentions about the source of the grant should also appear within the adverts and documents themselves.
+DoC and PPs are urged to collaborate together to ensure that the appropriate logos and/or text are featured. - (8) Copyright issues and reproduction: PPs are advised to retain copyright of original communication or information material related to the project, including all artwork and/or components.
+The NFP may require the use of project-level communication or information